unxversal/unxversal-core/markdown/unxvsynthetics.md

 - Liquidation queue
 - Fee analytics

+## Permissioning & Market Creation

+- **Asset Listing:** Only the admin (holding AdminCap) can add new synthetic assets to the registry.
+This is a permissioned operation for risk management and protocol consistency.
+- **Market Creation/Trading:** Anyone can create DeepBook pools and trade any listed synthetic asset.
+Trading, liquidity provision, and pool creation are permissionless for assets already listed by the admin.
+- **On-Chain/Off-Chain Split:**
+  - On-chain: All minting, burning, collateral, and trading logic; admin listing of assets; event emission.
+  - Off-chain: Indexing, liquidation bots, price monitoring, and user-facing automation.

 ## AdminCap Explanation

-The `AdminCap` is a capability object that grants administrative privileges during the initial protocol setup.
-It allows the deployer to:
+The `AdminCap` is a capability object that grants administrative privileges during the initial protocol setup and for listing new synthetic assets. **Only the admin can list new assets.**

 ### Initial Setup Functions (Requires AdminCap)
 ```move